BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 4. Publisher name

-Publisher name with a logo for easier recognition
+Publisher name and if possible a logo for easier recognition help users to understand the origin and trustworthyness of data.

 ### 5. Licence details